Information current as of June 30, 2021.

 - Maine Governor’s Office, News Release; March 18, 2021.

-- Maine emergency legislation conforms various state corporate income and individual income tax laws to the Internal Revenue Code (IRC) and makes amendments related to the federal CARES Act.
+- Maine emergency legislation conforms various state corporate income and individual income tax laws to the Internal Revenue Code (IRC) and makes amendments related to the federal Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 The law includes these measures: 1) updating references to the federal IRC to mean the IRC as amended on December 31, 2020, and applying this update to tax years beginning on or after January 1, 2018, and to previous tax years as specified in the IRC, as amended; 2) for corporate income tax purposes, modifying the addition for the global intangible low-taxed income deduction by providing for the addition of an amount equal to a taxpayer’s deduction claimed under IRC Section 250(a) for tax years beginning on or after January 1, 2020; 3) for taxable years beginning after January 1, 2019, and before January 1, 2020, providing for an addition of the difference between a taxpayer’s charitable deduction as determined under IRC §170 excluding application of the amendments under the CARES Act and certain charitable deductions; and 4) making amendments regarding the state’s treatment of CARES Act provisions related to qualified improvement property and net operating loss deductions.

 - Maine L.D.
 220, effective March 17, 2021.